Calabrio Opens Middle East Cloud With AI-Powered Interaction Analytics

 Key features of Interaction Analytics for the Middle East include:

-1. Arabic Transcriptions : Calabrio's Interaction Analytics provides precise transcriptions of calls in Arabic, enabling contact centers to leverage a comprehensive set of AI-driven analytics tools for actionable insights from customer interactions.
+Arabic Transcriptions: Calabrio's Interaction Analytics provides precise transcriptions of calls in Arabic, enabling contact centers to leverage a comprehensive set of AI-driven analytics tools for actionable insights from customer interactions.

-2. Middle East Cloud : By establishing a public cloud instance in the UAE, Calabrio ensures that customer data is hosted locally.
+Middle East Cloud: By establishing a public cloud instance in the UAE, Calabrio ensures that customer data is hosted locally.
 This addresses the demands of data sovereignty and privacy regulations in the Middle East while retaining the benefits of a true-cloud solution, such as scalability, security, and continuous AI-driven software improvements.

-3. Advanced AI-Powered Insights : Contact center customers in the Middle East can now harness cutting-edge AI technologies to coach agents for improved performance and gain a deeper understanding of customer interactions.
+Advanced AI-Powered Insights: Contact center customers in the Middle East can now harness cutting-edge AI technologies to coach agents for improved performance and gain a deeper understanding of customer interactions.
 They can identify intricate patterns in interaction data, analyze competitors' strategies, and extract valuable AI-driven insights into customer sentiments.

 Calabrio's Interaction Analytics for the Middle East is set to be generally available immediately after Ramadan, starting April 9.
 This strategic timing aligns with the region's business calendar, enabling organizations to seamlessly integrate this powerful AI-driven tool into their operations.